 *Bank Debt less cash and cash equivalents

+† Turn & Earn calculations have been revised to include total cost of sales in the calculation of stock turn.
 Turn & Earn Index is calculated by multiplying gross margin by stock turn.
-In 2021, the gross margin (achieved was 35.33% and the average stock turn achieved was 2.37, therefore the Turn & Earn index was 84%.
+In 2022, the gross margin achieved was 35.8% and the average stock turn achieved was 2.38, therefore the Turn & Earn index was 85%.

 Cost-effective, secure IT environments that provide long-term stability for the Group’s activities remains a key part of the Group’s strategy.